odino/nikki/README.md

 For a full list of available configurations, have a look [here](https://github.com/odino/nikki/blob/master/.nikki.yml).

+If you want to be more granular and specify per-project configurations, you can do it by storing another `.nikki.yml` in your project's folder (ie. `/home/user/projects/test-project/.nikki.yml`): once you open nikki at `localhost:9123/home/user/projects/test-project` you will see that you are now using custom configurations that will only be available on that project.

 ## Shortcuts

 Nikki is thought with shortcuts in mind and focused on letting